 The FDA has issued strong advice to healthcare facilities that needles and syringes should be disposed of in puncture-proof, leak-resistant sharps containers.
 Such disposing is necessary for the safety of everyone involved as well as proper disposal.
 After use, these items must promptly be placed into the container situated close by where they were used.

-Mail back Sharps waste storage containers are also a viable solution when patients require at home medication administration with other types of syringes or sharp objects which need to be properly discarded.
-These come equipped with instructions on how they may ship it away safely via prepaid box shipping through the facility itself who gave them out originally.
+Mail-back sharps waste storage containers are also a viable solution when patients require at-home medication administration with other types of syringes or sharp objects that need proper disposal.
+These containers come equipped with instructions on how they may be shipped away safely via prepaid box shipping through the facility that originally provided them.

 Scalpels and Surgical Blades